haosulab/ManiSkill/docs/source/user_guide/concepts/controllers.md

 Controllers are interfaces between policies and robots.
 The policy outputs actions to the controller, and the controller converts actions to control signals to the robot.
 For example, the `arm_pd_ee_delta_pose` controller takes the relative movement of the end-effector as input, and uses [inverse kinematics](https://en.wikipedia.org/wiki/Inverse_kinematics) to convert input actions to target positions of robot joints.
 The robot uses a [PD controller](https://en.wikipedia.org/wiki/PID_controller) to drive motors to achieve target joint positions.

-**The controller defines the action space of an environment.** The robot can have separate controllers for its arm, gripper, and other components.
+**The controller defines the action space of an task.** The robot can have separate controllers for its arm, gripper, and other components.
 The action space is a concatenation of the action spaces of all controllers.

 ## Terminology